Backup and Restore¶

 Those backups are saved as archives, which can be either

-As you might have guessed, those backups can contain sensitive information, so you should store them securely.
+Backups can contain sensitive information, so they should be stored securely.

 Backup frequently and automatically

-We strongly recommend you to backup your TraefikEE cluster automatically on a daily basis.
+We strongly recommend backing up TraefikEE clusters automatically on a daily basis.

 Backup storage is important

-Make sure to use fault tolerant systems to store your backups, and to setup frequent automatic backups.
+Make sure to use fault tolerant systems to store TraefikEE backups, and to setup frequent automatic backups.

-To avoid downtime on a "crashed" cluster, we recommend the following steps:
+To avoid downtime on a unavailable cluster, we recommend the following steps:

-- Do not stop your current cluster (if it still has up and running data nodes, it can serve traffic).
+- Do not stop a running cluster (if it still has running proxy nodes, it can serve traffic).

-- Install a new TraefikEE cluster using your backup, side by side with the current.
+- Install a new TraefikEE cluster and restore a backup, side by side with the current.

 - Redirect traffic to the new installation when it is ready.